Just weeks in, Washington-area families confront the reality of this school year: Quarantines

 In Montgomery County, parents desperate for a more normal school year have been furious that so many students are being sent home to quarantine.
 Some say the orders came after a single student coughed or had a headache.

-“Nearly half of our kindergartners — three of seven classes, along with their teachers and families — were all in quarantine even through we yet to see a positive case,” said Kea Anderson, Parent Teacher Association president at New Hampshire Estates and Oak View elementary schools, in Silver Spring, in testimony to the school board.
+“Nearly half of our kindergartners — three of seven classes, along with their teachers and families — were all in quarantine even though we have yet to see a positive case,” Kea Anderson, Parent Teacher Association president at New Hampshire Estates and Oak View elementary schools in Silver Spring, said in testimony to the school board.

 Anderson said it is unrealistic to expect that young children will be able to “fully participate in remote learning at a moment’s notice” or that all families can quickly summon the resources to get a child tested.

-Amid the wave of distress, Montgomery County school officials announced a new testing initiative Wednesday that they hope could help reduce the spread of the virus and potential quarantines.
+Amid the wave of distress, Montgomery County school officials announced a new testing initiative Wednesday that they hope reduces the spread of the virus and potential quarantines.

-Starting next week, Students showing potential symptoms of a coronavirus infection — a headache, a cough, labored breathing — can be tested on-site at elementary schools, school officials said.
+Starting next week, students showing potential symptoms of a coronavirus infection — a headache, a cough, labored breathing — can be tested at elementary schools, school officials said.
 A negative test would clear the way for staying in school and not trigger a larger quarantine.
 The school system has requested 40,000 rapid tests from the state of Maryland.

 As school officials discussed the issue at a recent meeting, they said the testing initiative would get them on the right track.